ChrisArthLisboa/Eq-Calculation/README.md

 The pbPlot.h and the supportLib.h were modified by me, I just took all supportLib functions and threw them all in the end of the pbPlot

-to run it you'll need to run `gcc -o archive.c pbPlot.h supportLib.h`
+to run it you'll need to run `gcc -o archive.c pbPlot.h supportLib.h` on the terminal